top of page

 Version 1 - Initial Prototype

-• The header color blended into the background, making navigation unclear.
+• The header blended into the background, which made it hard to navigate.

 JobSprintversao1-3.png